We back Platini unless he is found guilty says FA

 LONDON The English FA maintained their support for Michel Platini to become the next president of FIFA on Thursday with chairman Greg Dyke saying they would only withdraw it if he was found guilty of corruption.

-Platini immediately began a rigorous defense of his position, backed by the UEFA executive committee who said it had no intention of replacing him now.
+Platini immediately began a rigorous defence of his position, backed by the UEFA executive committee who said it had no intention of replacing him now.

 Meanwhile Dyke told ITN in an interview: "We were supporting him to be the next president of FIFA because we think he has done a very good job as the president of UEFA.